 Heythrop Park, Chipping Norton

-The closest we’re getting to this four-star hotel and spa for a little while is its 18-hole Bainbridge course (above) – luckily, that’s no hardship, thanks to the incredible Cotswold views, peaceful woodland setting and water elements.
+This four-star hotel and spa is also home to the 18-hole Bainbridge course (above) which sports incredible Cotswolds views, a peaceful woodland setting and water elements.
 The course is open Tuesday to Sunday from 8.30am to 4.30pm, for members and non-members.
 Stop by for a drink in the Charlbury Bar afterwards of book in for an afternoon tea in the Wedgwood Lounge.

 Henley Golf Club, Henley